-- What are your plans for promoting your PTA fundraising campaign?
+- What are your plans for promoting your PTO fundraising campaign?
 Networking, social media, community relationships, local businesses, event calendars, email blasts, website links, school gatherings, etc.

 - What message and skills are you teaching students through your fundraising campaign?

 - How will you motivate participants?
 Will there be any prizes or awards for top performers?

 - What tools/resources (i.e. online fundraising software) will you use to collect donations and manage all the planning details of your fundraiser?